top of page

 Frame 23-1.png

 Soprano Jessica Sandidge has been praised for her “luminous strands of silver vocalism” (Parterre Box) and her “voice of both power and beauty” (OperaWire).
-Her 2024-2025 season includes performances with the Los Angeles Symphony, Pensacola Opera, and Gulf Shore Opera.

 JS bluedress1_edited.jpg